PoC-dev/asterisk-translate-clid/README.md

 - `dspmsg`
 - `dspmsg qsysopr`
 - `dsplog`

+### About Record-I/O, and C string handling
+There is a fundamental difference between the concept of record I/O, and string handling in the C language.

+Record I/O means that data entities, such as strings, have a predefined length.
+Unused space at the end of a string is filled with blank (space) characters until the length of the respective field is filled.

+C strings are terminated by a NULL character.
+Memory locations behind the end of the string variable might contain garbage or old data, and should be treated as undefined.
+Hence, C library string handling functions naturally assume, or implicitly write NULL characters.

+Programming on OS/400 in C requires to learn when which kind of string is needed, and the best way to convert between them.

+One way to deal with this is to use a second set of variables, being at least one position larger to accommodate the terminating NULL character, copying strings, and setting the string end to the first non-blank character by replacing that position with a NULL character.
+Drawback is that copying a string is less efficient than just modifying the original buffer.
+But the original buffer can be filled to the brim with characters, leaving no space for a terminating NULL.

+Personally, I declare that database fields have to be at least one position larger than the longest string.
+This is not error-proof but must suffice until I come up with a likewise efficient but better idea.

 ### Maintenance frontend compilation
 You probably have had created all the needed objects already, so you can start the program with `call pgm(clidtrnspg)`.